The Conversion of Saul, 1-22

 Sharon – the coastal plain extending from Lydda up towards Mount Carmel.

-Joppa is modern Jaffa, and the nearest sea-port to Jerusalem (thirty-five miles northwest).
+Joppa is modern Jaffa.
+It is the nearest sea-port to Jerusalem (thirty-five miles northwest).

 ‘The city is important in Bible history as the place from which the Prophet Jonah embarked when he tried to flee from God (Jonah 1:1–3).
 Jonah went to Joppa to avoid going to the Gentiles, but Peter in Joppa received his call to go to the Gentiles!
 Because Jonah disobeyed God, the Lord sent a storm that caused the Gentile sailors to fear.
 Because Peter obeyed the Lord, God sent the “wind of the Spirit” to the Gentiles and they experienced great joy and peace.
 What a contrast!’
 (Wiersbe)